iwangroznyj/formatgloss/README.txt

 The present script scans text files for Toolbox glosses and realigns them taking diacritics into consideration.
-It comes with a command-line interface as well as a graphical user interface written in wxPython.
+It comes with a command-line interface as well as a graphical user interface.

 ## Requirements ##

- * This script requires at least Python 2.6
+ * This script requires at least Python 2.6 (but not Python 3!)
  * The graphical user interface requires wxPython

 ## Usage ##

-Command-line interface:

-    formatgloss_cli.py file

-Graphical user interface:
+The graphical user interface is started by running following script:

     formatgloss.pyw

+The command-line interface is run with the `formatgloss_cli.py` script.
+This script takes two arguments:  The first determines the input file containing the Toolbox glosses to be reformatted.
+The second argument names the file to which the reformatted glosses are to be saved.
+This second argument is optional.
+If it is omitted, the reformatted text is printed out on standard output.

+    formatgloss_cli.py input_file [output_file]

 ## License ##